shuyangwang2025/ensemble_DRL_trading/README.md

 # An Ensemble Method of DRL for Cryptocurrency Trading

-The code repository for the manuscript "An Ensemble Method of Deep Reinforcement Learning for Cryptocurrency Trading", including the implementation of the ensemble method proposed in the paper using a mixture distribution.
+The code repository for the manuscript "An Ensemble Method of Deep Reinforcement Learning for Cryptocurrency Trading", including the implementation of the proposed ensemble method using a mixture distribution.

 The structure of the code files is as follows.
 ```angular2html